-Join Matt Piper for an in-depth discussion in this video Using compression, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Using compression, part of Learning Reason 7.

 Now I'd like to take a look at compression in Reason and there are several options.…Every channel in the mixer has a compressor.…You can see the dynamics section here at the top.…And on the far right there is the master…compressor, sometimes also referred to as the master bus compressor.…And there's also a rack unit compressor.…The M class compressor.…And there's not one of them that's better than the other two.…They all have different sets of controls, different characters, and different uses.…